How Often Should You Pump Your Septic Tank?

 Warning Signs Inside Your Home

-Foul sewage odors near drains, from toilets, or even throughout your home indicate gases escaping from an overloaded system.
+Foul sewage odors near drains, from toilets, or throughout your home indicate gases escaping from an overloaded system.
 These smells shouldn't be ignored, as they suggest wastewater isn't processing properly.

 Gurgling sounds in your plumbing occur when air pockets develop due to improper flow.
 You might hear these noises when flushing toilets, running water in sinks, or using your shower drain.